gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 has to run on a distributed system.
 Glow can fully utilize Go's efficiency and goroutines to process fairly large amount of data.
-And if you really need to scale up, you can scale up with Glow by by running it in distributed mode.
+And if you really need to scale up, you can scale up with Glow by running it in distributed mode.

 This time I will cover: